Skip to main content

 Key takeaways

-• + Tell Us Once only notifies 7 government departments (DWP, HMRC, DVLA, Passport Office, electoral register, council, Veterans UK)
+• + Tell Us Once only notifies government bodies and public sector pension schemes (DWP, HMRC, DVLA, Passport Office, electoral register, council, Veterans UK, Social Security Scotland)

 • + You still need to contact every bank, insurer, pension, energy company, and telecoms provider yourself